 See how it all comes together?
 We discovered Public which led us to the rosemary which led us to this very recipe: a crispy baked french fry seasoned with fresh garlic and rosemary that’s casual enough to serve with a burger and sophisticated enough to serve to the snobbiest of foodies in your social circle.
 Trust us, we tried it and it was a winner on both accounts.
 Happy french-frying.

-- 2-3 Tbsp canola or olive oil to rim pan
+- 2-3 Tbsp avocado or olive oil to rim pan

 - 1 Tbsp olive oil (for coating fries)